 Located just east of the Roman Forum, the Roman Colosseum is considered one of the fascinating wonders of the ancient world.
 It was commissioned around A.D.
 70-72 by Emperor Vespasian of the Flavian dynasty as a gift to the Roman people.
-Find more interesting facts about the Roman Colosseum in this list.
+These list of The Roman Colosseum Facts will blow your mind, enjoy.

 1. The Colosseum is also known as the Flavian Amphitheatre.

 2. The Colosseum was built in an elliptical shape.

 3. The Colosseum was selected as one of the 7 wonders in 2007.

 4. It was built on a former lake.